-Biosolids - Based on Water Quality guide 423, 424, and 425 (WQ423, WQ424, WQ425) published by the University of Missouri;
+Biosolids - Based on Water Quality guide 423, 424, and 425 (WQ423, WQ424, WQ425) published by the University of Missouri:

 - a.
 Biosolids shall be monitored to determine the quality for regulated pollutants - b.
 The number of samples taken is directly related to the amount of sludge produced by the facility (See Section I of these Standard Conditions).
 Report as dry weight unless otherwise specified in the site specific permit.
 Samples should be taken only during land application periods.
 When necessary, it is permissible to mix biosolids with lower concentrations of biosolids as well as other suitable Department approved material to reach the maximum concentration of pollutants allowed. - c.
-Table 1 gives the maximum concentration allowable to protect water quality standards
+Table 1 gives the maximum concentration allowable to protect water quality standards d.
+The low metal concentration biosolids has reduced requirements because of its higher quality and can safely be applied for 100 years or longer at typical agronomic loading rates.
+(See Table 2)

-TABLE I

 Biosolids Ceiling Concentration 1

 Pollutant Milligrams per kilogram dry weight

 Arsenic 75

 Cadmium 85

 Copper 4,300

 Lead 840

 Mercury 57

 Molybdenum 75

 Nickel 420

 Selenium 100

 Zinc 7,500